MrJoy/git-template/UNITY_README.markdown

 The bin/ directory includes a simple wrapper script around binary2text to make it behave in the way Git expects.

+# INSTALLATION

 You'll want to add the following to ~/.gitconfig in order to fully take advantage of the Unity templates:

     [diff "unity"]
         textconv=unity2text

-After that, you will want to ensure that the binary2text program included with Unity -- and the git-template bin directory are both in your path.
+After that, you will want to ensure that the binary2text program included with Unity is in your path.

 On Mac, the binary2text program can be found in:

     /Applications/Unity/Unity.app/Contents/Tools/

-Or, for iPhone users:
+Or, for Unity iPhone users:

     /Applications/Unity iPhone/Unity.app/Contents/Tools/

 (Be sure to escape the space with a \ when adding it to your path!)

-Assuming you checked out git-template to a directory under your home directory named "Tools", adding the requisite items to your path can be achieved by editing the file named ".profile" in your home directory and adding a line like
-this:
+Either version of the tool will work fine, but I tend to use the one from the desktop version of Unity.

+Adding binary2text to your path is done in much the same way as adding git-template to your path.
+Simply add a line like this at the end of .profile:

-  export PATH=$PATH:~/Tools/git-template/bin:/Applications/Unity/Unity.app/Contents/Tools
+    export PATH=$PATH:/Applications/Unity/Unity.app/Contents/Tools

-Modify as needed based on where Unity and git-template are installed.
+Modify as needed based on where Unity is installed.